-CT 249 Electrical Wiring II SP 3 s.h.
-A follow-up to Electrical Wiring I with more emusing the code book and other sources to help solve problems such as those found on national tests for electricians and electrical inspectors.
+A follow-up to Electrical Wiring I with more emphasis on applying the National Electrical Code and using the code book and other sources to help solve problems such as those found on national tests for electricians and electrical inspectors.
 Special emphasis given to solving electrical problems and issues encountered by certified electricians and electrical inspectors.
 Prerequisite: CT 229.
 Hours of class per week: 2.
 Hours of lab per week: 3.